Average May Precipitation in the Northwest Territories

-The tables below list monthly averages for rainfall plus snowfall during May at major cities in Canada.
-Each place has a total for how many days of wet weather it usually gets this month and for the normal amount of precipitation.
+The tables below give monthly averages for rainfall plus snowfall during May at places in the Northwest Territories.
+Each location has a total for how many days of wet weather it usually gets this month and for the normal amount of precipitation.

 Environment Canada.
 Meteorological Service of Canada.
 Canadian Climate Normals.
 1981-2010 Climate Normals & Averages.